MUS G146: Intermediate Voice

 Course Objectives

-- 1. Sing with a healthful vocal technique.
+- 1. Sing with a healthy vocal technique with an intermediate level of understanding.

-- 3. Sing with accurate intonation, rhythm and expressiveness.
+- 2. Sing with accurate intonation, rhythm, and expressiveness.

 Lecture Content